Hair Care 101: Dry Scalp Treatments

 Odds are, you don’t have a boar bristle brush… But you’re going to want one!
 (We like this one.)
 The natural boar bristles help carry your scalp’s natural oils from root to the end of the hair shaft.
 This oil distribution will result in shinier, better-conditioned hair, the natural way!
 These boar bristles also help aid in the removal of any oil or hair product build-up on your scalp, making it a dual-functioning beauty buy.

-Next time you plan a deep conditioning mask, prep your scalp with a gentle pre-wash massage using your boar brush.
+Next time you plan a hydrating hair mask, prep your scalp with a gentle pre-wash massage using your boar brush.
 Use circular, gentle motions to open pores on your scalp and remove dead skin cells, leaving it properly cleansed and ready to absorb treatment.

 Scalps that appear dull or feel flaky and itchy often aren’t producing enough natural oil.
 By nourishing the scalp with a hydrating treatment, you can soothe and fix the main cause of dryness and itchiness.
 Once a week, spend an evening enjoying a scalp treatment that nourishes cells from both dirty and environmental pollutants.
 A good scalp treatment should be left in for at least 20 minutes to fully penetrate the scalp.
 Once the treatment is complete; rinse hair with cool water to help close the hair shaft and seal in maximum moisture.
 Blow dry on cool if possible, but don’t style wet hair!